Prime-Holding/rx_bloc/packages/rx_bloc_cli/example/README.md

 By default after you trigger  `AppDevMenuGestureDetector` you only need to add your proxy ip and restart app so you are all set to use Charles.
 Alice is working right out of the box.

-`Note:` To disable dev menu you only need to edit run configuration (Development or Staging) and remove `--dart-define="ENABLE_DEV_MENU=true"` from additional run arguments.
+`Note:` To disable dev menu you only need to edit run configuration (Development or SIT) and remove `--dart-define="ENABLE_DEV_MENU=true"` from additional run arguments.